fatihkaplama/CS102-PROJECT/group/member3_log.md

 ### ~ 04.05.2020 ~
 + This week was quit challenging, because we had some problems with github.
 We couldn't push our work firstly and also after pushed it, we had some problems about merging our works to each other as well.
 However, close to end of the week we understand the github.
 + I code the information button, which simply give brief information about that current level, and added it to the layouts .
-+ I wrote the code for showCodeButton which gets fata from the levels and shows the user's code for that level and added the code ShowCodeI class and implemented the code for each level.
++ I wrote the code for showCodeButton which gets data from the levels(with sahred preferences) and shows the user's code for that level.
+Then added the code ShowCodeI class and implemented the code for each level.
 Moreover, creted the showCodeButton and added it to each levelPage layouts.

 ### ~ 11.05.2020 ~
 + For achievements page I had to create a graph contains the user information.
 Therefore, i needed a library because android studio doesn't have it in first place.
 I tried some graphs such as graphview and its various verisons but all of them were problematic or I couldn't achieve to work them but spent quit a lot of time to them.
 Then I serached for other libraies on SONOTYPE, finally graphlib library has worked.